Bobsleigh-Germany's Nolte holds nerve to retain Two-Woman title

 The pair had been in hot form during the week's training and consistent throughout the competition for a clear silver.

-Humphries, 40, teamed up with powerful brakewoman Jasmine Jones to take bronze.
+Humphries, 40, teamed up with powerful brakewoman Jasmine Jones to take bronze to make it six career Olympic medals – three for each country she has represented.

-The third German sled of Kim Kalicki and Talea Prepens finished fourth, with Americans Kaysha Love and Azaria Hill fifth.
+Germany, the U.S. and Canada - mostly through Humphries - have now won 20 of the 21 medals available in the event since it joined the Games in 2002, with Italy's lone bronze in Turin 2006 spoiling the sweep.

+The result also means that Germany have won both the team golds in Cortina so far and, with their Two-Man podium pilots filling the top three places at the halfway point in the Four-Man, a third successive sweep looks a certainty.